fahadchy24/food-delivery-website/README.md

 # food-delivery-website

-A simple food delivery website using HTML, CSS and JavaScript
+A simple food delivery website using HTML, CSS and JavaScript+